CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Network-Inventory.md

 ### View Forwarding Resources

-With the NetQ CLI, you can monitor the amount of forwarding resources used by all devices, currently or at a time in the past.

 To view forwarding resources for all your switches, run:

 ```
 netq show cl-resource forwarding [around <text-time>] [json]
 ```

-Use the `around` option to show this information for a time in the past.

 This example shows forwarding resources for all configured switches: